 Students must pass all TExES exams prior to clinical student teaching or professional internship.

 Only courses in which the student achieved a grade of ‘B’ or higher may be included on the certification plan.

 Students are required to enroll in at least one semester credit hour of coursework each long semester (i.e., fall and spring) until they complete their program; failure to do so may result in removal from the program (and require re-applying if a student wishes to continue).
 Any exceptions require the permission of the M.A.T.
-Director.
+Coordinator.